Microscopic dynamics and Bose-Einstein condensation in liquid helium: Results and discussion

 The transit subsystem is related to the liquid flow as discussed earlier.
-Its wavefunction $\Psi_T$ can be written by approximating the transit motion by plane waves as mentioned earlier, giving the space variation of $\Psi_T$ as
+Its wavefunction $\Psi_T$ can be written by approximating the transit motion by plane waves as mentioned earlier.
+In a simple model example where the transit wave function is oscillatory, its speed is given by $c$ and where the fluctuations of transit speeds are not considered, the space variation of $\Psi_T$ is

-where the single-particle functions are assumed normalised, $N_t$ is the number of transits in the BECFE state $p=p_t$, $c=|{\bf c}_i|$ in Eq. \eqref{moment}, ${\bf c}_i$ is the transit velocity, $r_i=|{\bf r}_i(x,y,z)|$ ($0<r_i<a$) and ${\bf r}_i$ is the vector along the translational transit motion beginning at the transit starting point and ending at the current point ($x,y,z$), defining the field of transit displacements in Fig. 1c.
+where the single-particle functions are assumed normalised, $N_t$ is the number of transits in the BECFE state $p=p_t=mc$, $c=|{\bf c}_i|$ in Eq. \eqref{moment}, ${\bf c}_i$ is the transit velocity, $r_i=|{\bf r}_i(x,y,z)|$ ($0<r_i<a$) and ${\bf r}_i$ is the vector along the translational transit motion beginning at the transit starting point and defining the field of transit displacements in Figure 1c.